 - Eliminate background noises near microphones (for example, laptop computer fan, mobile phones).

 - When choosing clothes for the video conference, keep it simple—dark, solid colors are always a good choice.

-- If written, graphical or computerized information will be used during the meeting, communicate the information with all sites, either by sending it in advance of the meeting or by using the system to transmit the material during the meeting.
+- If written, graphical or computerized information will be used during the meeting, communicate the information with all sites, either by sending it in advance of the meeting, posting on Google Drive, or file sharing using Zoom at the beginning of the meeting.

 - Use names to direct questions to specific people.

 - Be aware of the transmission delay, pause for others to comment.
 Start talking and keep talking and don't hesitate because you see or hear something unexpected.
 Small delays are always present.
 Don't ask, "Can you hear me?”
 After speaking, pause to allow others to comment.

 - Ensure when setting the camera that overhead lights are not seen and the reflection of any lighting on the table are not on camera.
 Make sure any blinds and doors are closed.

 - Avoid touching your face, fidgeting or moving too much.

 - Small noises can be big distractions.
 Avoid shuffling paper, covering the microphone, tapping fingers, or clicking pens.
 These noises are easily picked up by the microphone and transmitted to other viewers.